-How do you foster “technical excellence” in an agile development culture?
+How do you foster technical excellence in an agile development culture?

 Many agile organisations adopt agile with evangelical zeal because they are not very agile in the first place.
 The benefits can be felt immediately as stakeholders are engaged and teams take direct control over development.

 After this initial success teams often become stuck and stop making progress.
-More often than not they are overwhelmed by legacy code bases and manual processes.
+More often than not they are overwhelmed by legacy systems and manual processes.
 Agile ceremonies such as stand ups and sprint reviews are not enough to overcome the constraints imposed by poor design, dated technology and inefficient development practices.

 This explains why the pursuit of “technical excellence” is part of the agile manifesto.
 It’s a recognition that you cannot expect to succeed on ceremonies alone.